 It was a “pivotal” spring, says Princeton history professor Kevin Kruse, with “everything up for grabs.”
 Kennedy, he says, was the last person who could have held together the old Democratic coalition; his death would enable the “rise of a new conservatism” just when colleges like Princeton would become more liberal, he says.

 Others view the spring’s events from a less academic — and more personal — perspective.
 At the time, “I felt ashamed of my generation,” says Raymond, who remembers recoiling from “the arrogance and self-righteousness” of the Nassau Hall demonstration speakers.
-But later, after a tour of duty patrolling the Mekong Delta in a river boat, he came to feel that his world-view at Princeton had been limited.
+But later, he came to feel that his world-view at Princeton had been limited.
 “One of the things about being privileged and white [is] you don’t have to imagine what’s happening to people who are not,” Raymond observes.

 There was one more reality of spring 1968 for which I was not prepared: final papers and exams.
 I had squandered much of the semester covering Columbia.
 So I negotiated with my professors to substitute a thesis-length report on those events.
 I wrote it, maniacally banging away on my battered Smith-Corona for days.